eli-crane-89/Battleship/StockPrediction/readme.txt

 the training and test data sets created with the above script.
 Choose the strategy which right now contains 3 different models: logit regression, support vector machines, and quadratic discriminant analysis using preselected variables.
 On lines 38 - 43 you may choose between these models or add in your own model.
-You may need to add in dependencies to get the models to work.
+You may need to add in libraries to get the models to work.
 The other parameters that need to be set are "equity", which represents your initial equity, "fee" which represents the percentage of equity that is lost on each trade, and "strat.strat" which is the strategy.
 You may choose "fixed" (generate the model once on the initial training data) or "dynamic", which will regenerate the model each day with new data.
 Results will